DemonicSavage/mikan/README.md

 This is a command line script.
 It first creates (or updates) a metadata file about the available cards (`items.json`), and then downloads the image files themselves.

-By default, running `mikan` without any arguments will create metadata and then download SIFAS cards.
-Using the `--stills` argument will download SIFAS stills instead, and `--sif` and `--sif2` will download cards for SIF or SIF2 respectively.
+By default, running `mikan` without any arguments will create metadata and then download SIF2 cards.
+Using the `--stills` argument will download SIFAS stills instead, and `--sif` and `--sifas` will download cards from SIF or SIFAS respectively.

-Note that for now, you need a `sessionid` cookie for an Idol Story account with beta-testing enabled for SIF2 support.
+~~Note that for now, you need a `sessionid` cookie for an Idol Story account with beta-testing enabled for SIF2 support.~~ This is no longer the case.

 Running it for the first time will prompt you for the directory cards and stills should be downloaded to.